istio/istio.io/content/en/docs/setup/install/virtual-machine/index.md

 Follow this guide to deploy Istio and connect a virtual machine to it.

 {{< tip >}}
-This guide is tested and validated.
-The Istio authors feel this guide is suitable for experimentation but not production.
-Like all alpha features, this guide is subject to change.
+This guide is tested and validated but note that VM support is still an alpha feature not recommended for production.
 {{< /tip >}}

 ## Prerequisites